-We have developed a policy to use when want to let our houses.
-The policy lays out how we will let our houses in a fair and consistent way.
+We have developed a policy to use when we let our properties.
+Our policy for letting properties lays out how we will let our houses in a fair and consistent way.
 If you would like a copy of the full policy, please call the office or download it from our website www.rsha.org.uk.

-The key objectives of our allocation policy are:
+The key objectives of our allocation policy